arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

 ### 2. Nicla Vision LED Codes

-While using the Nicla Vision with OpenMV, the RGB LED of the board can be used to inform the user about it's current status, some of the most important ones are the following:
+While using the Nicla Vision with OpenMV, the RGB LED of the board can be used to inform the user about its current status.
+Some of the most important ones are the following:

 🟢 **Blinking Green:** Your Nicla Vision onboard bootloader is running.
-The onboard bootloader runs for a few seconds when your OpenMV Cam is powered via USB to allow OpenMV IDE to reprogram your OpenMV Cam.
+The onboard bootloader runs for a few seconds when your Nicla Vision is powered via USB to allow OpenMV IDE to reprogram your Nicla Vision.

 🔵 **Blinking Blue:** Your Nicla Vision is running the default [main.py](http://main.py/) script onboard.

-If you overwrote the [main.py](http://main.py/) script on your Nicla Vision then it will run whatever code you loaded on it instead.
+If you overwrite the [main.py](http://main.py/) script on your Nicla Vision, then it will run whatever code you loaded on it instead.

-***If the LED is blinking blue but OpenMV IDE can't connect to your Nicla Vision please make sure you are connecting your Nicla Vision to your PC with a USB cable that supplies both data and power.***
+***If the LED is blinking blue but OpenMV IDE cannot connect to your Nicla Vision, please make sure you are connecting your Nicla Vision to your PC with a USB cable that supplies both data and power.***

 ⚪ **Blinking White:** Your Nicla Vision firmware is panicking because of a hardware failure.
 Please check that your Nicla Vision's camera module is installed securely.

 ***If you tap the Nicla Vision reset button once, the board resets.
-If you tap it twice the board enters in Device Firmware Upgrade (DFU) mode and its green LED start blinking and fading.***
+If you tap it twice, the board enters in Device Firmware Upgrade (DFU) mode and its green LED starts blinking and fading.***

 ### 3. Connecting to the OpenMV IDE